 – AMC (explaining problems from American Mathematics Competitions qualifying tests)

-Once watching a video, a nice guy walks us through problems step-by-step with very clear explanations.
-As a former math teacher, I approve!
+Once watching a video, the tutor walks us through problems step-by-step with very clear explanations… As a former math teacher, I approve!

 Math Levels: K-12th (but seems heavier on K-8th grade)

 Education World presents a variety of math resources that all educators can use to liven up instruction.

 “But I’m not a teacher!” you protest.
 It doesn’t matter!
 Anyone can take advantage!
 Parents would be wise to seek out resources that teachers themselves like to pull from 🙂

 This site links to www.freeprintableonline.com and has downloadable pdfs of its own on critical thinking, math crossword puzzles, and hands-on math activities like these two shown below.

 Math Levels: 2nd-12th (Basic Math through Calculus)

 My Favorite Thing: topic reviews and quizzes to follow for practice